roelhulsman/ConformalNoduleDetection/README.md

 ## Credits
-The authors acknowledge the National Cancer Institute and the Foundation for the National Institutes of Health, and their critical role in the creation of the free publicly available LIDC-IDRI database used in this study.
-The authors further acknowledge Project-MONAI for providing a set of open-source frameworks for AI research in medical imaging.
+The authors acknowledge the National Cancer Institute and the Foundation for the National Institutes of Health for their critical role in the creation of the free publicly available LIDC-IDRI dataset used in this study.
+The authors further acknowledge Project-MONAI for their efforts in providing a set of open-source frameworks for AI research in medical imaging.

 ## License